 Vacation rentals with Wi-Fi

 If it's for remote work or watching your favourite programmes, fast WiFi can be a must-have feature when it comes to selecting a holiday letting.
 Take a look at HomeToGo's range of holiday homes with internet on the Mornington Peninsula and be sure of a quick and reliable connection during your visit.

 Popular holiday rental amenities on the Mornington Peninsula

 Filters are available so you can tailor your search and find a great holiday letting in Mornington Peninsula Shire.
-In Mornington Peninsula Shire, 2,695 rentals provide TV.
-Consequently, if you never miss an episode of your favourite show, select the TV filter to compare this type of accommodation.
-Not as many holiday homes in Mornington Peninsula Shire are available if you want a rental providing a cot or you enjoy soaking in the hot tub , as Cot and Jacuzzi are not very popular amenities in Mornington Peninsula Shire.
+In Mornington Peninsula Shire, 1,253 rentals provide Pool.
+Consequently, if you're dreaming of days spent poolside, select the Pool filter to compare this type of accommodation.
+Not as many holiday homes in Mornington Peninsula Shire are available if you need a cot for your baby or you want a rental with a jacuzzi , as Cot and Fenced are not very popular amenities in Mornington Peninsula Shire.